Kaioru/Edelstein/README.md

 #### Setting up your project for Github Packages
 1. Create a Personal Access Token with the 'read:packages' scope
-2. Create a 'nuget.config' file on your project root with the following contents:
+2. Create a `nuget.config` file on your project root with the following contents:
 ```xml
 <?xml version="1.0" encoding="utf-8"?>
 <configuration>